imazen/resizer/Plugins/SeamCarving/ReadMe.txt

 -- choice: How the algorithm will remove the seams.
 In AUTO mode, it will count the negative rows (for horizontal removal) and the negative columns (for vertical removal) and then removes the least amount in that direction.
-Other settings will cause it to remove in thier respective directions.
-After the removal, it is expanded back out to its origional dimensions.
+Other settings will cause it to remove in their respective directions.
+After the removal, it is expanded back out to its original dimensions.
 -- max_attempts: The number of retries the algorithm will do to remove remaining negative weights.
 Sometimes the algorithm may not remove everything in one pass, and this attempts to give the algorithm another chance at it.
-There are situations, however, where the algorithm will not be able to remove the requested portions due to other areas makred for protection with a high weight.
+There are situations, however, where the algorithm will not be able to remove the requested portions due to other areas marked for protection with a high weight.
 -- conv: The edge detection kernel.
 -- ener: The energy algorithm.